Music Junior | Senior Recitals

 - Reception expenses are the student's responsibility.

-- The student must provide publicity information to the secretary at least two weeks prior to the recital.
+- The student must provide publicity information to the Recital Coordinator at least two weeks prior to the recital.
 The music department will handle publicity for the recital, including listing the event on campus calendar and placing notices in campus news publications.
 Students are welcome to make posters for placement around campus.